apache/celix/examples/celix-examples/services_example_c/README.md

 (build in `${CMAKE_BUILD_DIR}/deploy/services_example/services_example_c`)

 In this example the provide bundle only register one calc service.
-And the consumer bundle tries to use this during startup and registerd a service tracker for the calc service.
+And the consumer bundle tries to use this during startup and registered a service tracker for the calc service.

 Try stopping/starting the provider / consumer bundles (respectively bundle id 3 & 4)